yiisoft/yii-bootstrap4/docs/guide/README.md

 ## Using assets
 Bootstrap is a complex front-end solution, which includes CSS, JavaScript, fonts and so on.
 In order to allow you the most flexible control over Bootstrap components, this extension provides two asset bundles

-- [BootstrapAsset:](https://getbootstrap.com/) CSS, SASS, JS  files.
+- [BootstrapAsset:](https://getbootstrap.com/) CSS, SASS, JavaScript  files.
 - [JqueryAsset:](https://jquery.com)  Provides the jQuery JavaScript library

 To use widgets only, register `BootstrapAsset::class`, which we can do in several ways explained below.